spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-rest-auth.md

 The playbook can install and configure [matrix-synapse-rest-auth](https://github.com/ma1uta/matrix-synapse-rest-password-provider) for you.

-See that project's documentation to learn what it does and why it might be useful to you.
+See the project's documentation to learn what it does and why it might be useful to you.

 ## Adjusting the playbook configuration